ibm-cloud-docs/ContinuousDelivery/troubleshoot_toolchains.md

 {: troubleshoot}
 {: support}

-Before you can create a toolchain in a Cloud Foundry org, you must have an existing org and space, with the Developer role assigned.
+Before you can create a toolchain that deploys to a Cloud Foundry org, you must have an existing org and space, with the Developer role assigned.

 You try to create a toolchain to deploy your app to Cloud Foundry.
 After you enter your API key, the **Organization** and **Space** fields are empty and you cannot create your toolchain.
 {: tsSymptoms}